 A typical weekend with my parents begins with them checking in at Hotel Indigo where I meet them.
 They are always impressed with the service, the rooms, and the convenient location of Hotel Indigo.
 From there, we venture into downtown by foot.
 We usually grab a coffee at Walker's Pub and talk about the weekend ahead, catch up on family news, and avoid my parents' questions about where I see myself in five years or whether or not I have met a nice young man here at school.
 I've learned how to handle these questions, or rather, how to dodge them.
 Usually, it has to do with placing a beer and food and front of them.
 Trust me, it works like a charm.

-The best part of this night is that all restaurants are within walking distance.
+The best part of this night is that all downtown restaurants are easily walkable.
 I love to stroll the streets with my parents and allow them to experience Athens as I do.
-While we are walking off our food, we may decide to pop in on a local music act at The Melting Point, the Georgia Theatre, or even Hendershot's Coffee Bar which is nearby.
+While we are walking off our food, we may decide to pop in on a local music act at The Foundry, the Georgia Theatre, or even Hendershot's Coffee Bar which is nearby.
 If we are feeling a bit full or tired and need a break, we'll stroll into Cine for a movie.
 These make for a great closure to the day.

 My mom loves going to farmers' markets spots, so it is also crucial we attend the Athens Farmers' Market on Saturday morning at Bishop Park.
 Not only is it a great time taking in the local culture with music, food, and gifts, but my mom usually offers to pay for my groceries.
 I never object.
 The homemade granola, fresh bread, hearty cheeses, and delicious arugula pesto is always calling my name.
 Local is always better.